M-r-J-o-h-n/LSASS-injector/README.md

 [ANNOUNCEMENT]
-Some anti-cheat program now strip handle permission of lsass.
+Some anti-cheat programs now strip handle permission of lsass.
 So to use this injector actaully , you need some modifications.

 [HOW IT WORKS]